Principle Two: Leave No One Behind

 - Integrating this methodology into UN programming and policy support for Member States.

-Identifying inequalities and discrimination requires the generation of evidence and data collection and disaggregation that goes beyond gender, geography and age, to include all grounds of discrimination prohibited under international law, ensuring that all forms of discrimination and other root causes of inequalities are identified and addressed.
+Identifying inequalities and discrimination requires the generation of evidence and data collection and disaggregation that go beyond gender, geography and age, to include all grounds of discrimination prohibited under international law, ensuring that all forms of discrimination and other root causes of inequalities are identified and addressed.
 The human rights-based approach to data helps in ensuring the use of data and statistics is consistent with international human rights norms and principles, including for participation, self-identification, transparency, privacy and accountability.

 LNOB is one of the six Guiding Principles of the United Nations Sustainable Development Cooperation Framework.
 The Companion Piece on the Guiding Principles provides guidance to United Nations country teams on application of the LNOB in the context of the Cooperation Framework.